Chair-for-Security-Engineering/VERICA/README.md

 ## Acknowledgment

 We would like to thank the anonymous reviewers from the CHES'22 artifact submission committee that provided us with useful comments and suggestions to improve our framework and the instructions to run VERICA.

+Additionally, we would like to thank Siemen Dhooghe, who pointed us to a bug in the combined composability verifications for detection-based countermeasures.

 \\